-By the Numbers
+Guantánamo By the Numbers

 ▪ Nations that have resettled or offered temporary residency to cleared detainees who are not their citizens: 30: Albania, Belgium, Bermuda, Bosnia and Herzegovina, Bulgaria, Cape Verde, El Salvador, Estonia, France, Georgia, Germany, Ghana, Hungary, Ireland, Italy, Kazakhstan, Latvia, Montenegro, Oman, Palau, Portugal, Qatar, Saudi Arabia, Senegal, Serbia, Slovakia, Spain, Switzerland, United Arab Emirates and Uruguay.

-▪ Nation that has resettled the largest number of non-citizen freed detainees: Oman and the United Arab Emirates have each accepted 20 Yemenis for resettlement.
-Albania has taken 11 to include Uighurs, Egyptians, an Algerian, Libyan, Tunisian and Uzbek.
+▪ Nation that has resettled the largest number of non-citizen freed detainees: Oman has each accepted 30 men for resettlement, mostly Yemenis.

-▪ Largest current concentration of captives, by nationality: 27 Yemenis.
-Followed by five from Afghanistan and seven from Saudi Arabia.

-▪ Captives convicted by Military Commission: Four.
-Two of them are awaiting delayed sentencing and four men who had been earlier convicted were subsequently cleared through appeal.

 1. Foot soldier David Hicks in a 2007 plea bargain to return home, now free in his native Australia and appealing through U.S. system.
 A Pentagon review panel annulled that conviction Feb.
 18, 2015.